happyPrince169/Disaster_Response_Pipeline/README.md

-# Disaster_Response_Pipeline
-This is my project to create a webapp and a ML model to classify messages that are received during a disaster.

 # Disaster Response Pipeline Project

+# Description

+This is my project in Udacity Data Science course.
+In this project, I will create a ML model to classify messages that are received from a disaster, and a webapp where we can enter a message and get back the classified results.

+# Here's the file structure of the project

+- app

+| - template

+| |- master.html  # main page of web app

+| |- go.html  # classification result page of web app

+|- run.py  # Flask file that runs app

+- data
+|- disaster_categories.csv  # data to process
+|- disaster_messages.csv  # data to process
+|- process_data.py
+|- InsertDatabaseName.db   # database to save clean data to

+- models
+|- train_classifier.py
+|- classifier.pkl  # saved model

+- README.md

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.